-COYOTES offer an exciting challenge and will be closely associated with deer and antelope.
+Coyotes can offer an exciting challenge.
 Both the Maury and Ochoco have sizeable areas of public lands that provide hunting opportunities.
 Hunters should use caution, be properly equipped and prepared for whatever the weather might bring.

 WHITE RIVER WILDLIFE AREA

 A parking permit is now required to use/park on the White River Wildlife Area along with other ODFW wildlife areas.
 Camping is allowed only in designated areas.